The three keys to reducing aches and pains in the neck and shoulders when sitting at a desk to avoid desk ache.

 Slowly tilt your head over to one side to a point where you feel a mild stretch (not a pain) and hold it there for 20 seconds.
 Then slowly tilt it in the other direction to a point where you feel the same mild stretch and hold it there for 20 seconds.

-Get a rolled up towel and place it against the back of your chair in the middle of your back.
-Clasp your hands behind your head and slowly lean backwards to a point that is slightly uncomfortable at most.
+Get a rolled-up towel and place it against the back of your chair in the middle of your back.
+Clasp your hands behind your head and slowly lean back to a point that is slightly uncomfortable at most.
 Hold for a moment, relax, and then repeat 5 times.
 Then move the towel up slightly, and repeat 5 times and then down again and repeat.

 2 – CORRECT DESK SETUP